Café de olla

 For coffee, we like more neutral ones, like from Ethiopia, Guatemala, or Peru.
 But you could use Mexican coffee too.

-The grind is a bit finer than for V60 (11 on Baratza Encore).
+The grind is a bit coarser than for espresso (3 on Fellow Opus, 11 on Baratza Encore).

 If you don’t have Mexican cinnamon, Ceylon cinnamon would also work.